mvcds/my-library/carreer/development/software-architecture/types/Layered Architecture.md

 - Persistence: Code to interact with the [[database]]
 - Data: the database per si

-Other layer, like caching, can be added when necessary, as well as merging layers
+Other layer, like [[Cache|Caching]], can be added when necessary, as well as merging layers